2023 Big Ten women's basketball tournament

 The 2023 Big Ten women's basketball tournament was held from March 1–5, 2023 at Target Center in Minneapolis.
-As the tournament winner, Iowa, received the conference's automatic bid to the 2023 NCAA Division I women's basketball tournament.
+As the tournament winner, Iowa received the conference's automatic bid to the 2023 NCAA Division I women's basketball tournament.
+This was the last year of the tournament in which the preliminary rounds were broadcast on Big Ten Network and the final was broadcast on ESPN, as in 2024 these would move to Peacock and CBS, respectively.

 Seeds

 All 14 Big Ten schools participated in the tournament.
 Teams were seeded by 2022–23 Big Ten Conference season record.
 The top 10 teams received a first-round bye and the top four teams received a double bye.